wdesmedt/asym-vni-lab/README.md

 ## Lab Files

-- `topology.yml` - Containerlab topology definition
+- `asym-vni.clab.yml` - Containerlab topology definition
 - `asym_vni.drawio.svg` - Network topology asym_vni (editable with draw.io)
+- `fcli.rc`: source this file to use [fcli](https://github.com/srl-labs/nornir-srl) in this lab]

 ## Configuration

 Refer to the individual device configurations in the lab topology file for specific VXLAN and VNI settings.